Zeekersky/Activities/README.md

 - Solutions to DSA assignments with a focus on foundational algorithms, data structures, and problem-solving techniques.

 ### 2. Computer Vision
-- Assignments covering key concepts in computer vision, including image processing, feature extraction, and object detection.
+- Assignments covering key concepts in computer vision, including image processing, feature extraction, and neural networks.

 ### 3. Computer Science Practicum
 - Practical assignments focusing on the application of theoretical computer science concepts to real-world problems.